 When markets turn very volatile, as they did last quarter, it's easy to get panicked.
 We don't join short-term selling (or buying) stampedes just because that's what lots of other people are doing.
 We tune out market noise and instead stay focused on opportunities we believe will benefit our fund's long-term return and income.
 This can be painful in the short term.
-But we've learned that it's critical to stay disciplined and rational in turbulent times and to focus on long-term convictions rather than immediate uncertainties.
+But, in the nearly 20 years since we launched our fund (the official birthday is 14 May), we've learned that it's critical to stay disciplined and rational in turbulent times and to focus on long-term convictions rather than immediate uncertainties.